Psychology 041 - Lifespan Psychology » Spring 2019 » Chapter 8 Quiz

 According to Erikson's theory, children best learn to cooperate to achieve goals through

-A. discipline.
+A. scaffolding.

 B. modeling.